 - Author Laura Ingalls Wilder had a homestead in De Smet with her family, basing several of her books on the area

 - Lewis and Clark travelled through the state while exploring the Louisiana Purchase in 1804 and 1806

 - Minuteman Missile/Cold War - Visit the Minuteman Missile National Historic Site near Wall

 - Go boating, jet skiing, kayaking, canoeing, fishing, sailing and more on the Missouri River—which runs through the middle of the state—and in the reservoirs created by four dams along the way

-- The Mickelson Trail is a 109-mile Rails-to-Trails project running through the heart of the Black Hills.
-You’ll walk over more than 100 converted railway bridges and through four rock tunnels.
+- Cited as one of the 10 best in the world, The Mickelson Trail is a 109-mile Rails-to-Trails project running through the heart of the Black Hills.
+You’ll walk over more than 100 converted railway bridges and through four rock tunnels